 No such problems with aluminium, as it is fully recyclable and can be remelted without losing quality.
 Whatsmore, recycling aluminium only requires 5% of the energy used to produce it in the first place.
 Aluminium’s impressive recyclable qualities are why it is widely used to make cans too.
 In Brazil, 98.2% of all aluminium cans are recycled.
 Imagine if we could say the same for plastic around the world too?

 Wooden windows are prone to swelling, chipping and decaying.
 There’s also a whole host of bugs which eat away at wood, which can be very costly to deal with if they attack your windows or doors.
 Plastic windows (uPVC) last up to 20 years which might sound like a long time.
 However, given aluminium windows last between 30-45 years (potentially longer if you look after them!), there’s simply no competition.

 Ultimately, if your windows don’t last very long, this will mean they will need replacing more frequently.
 So while it might seem like a bargain at the time, it will cost you more in the long run.
 Why encounter much hassle when you can install long-lasting, high-performance aluminium windows instead?
 Aluminium windows can also have architectural powder coating applied to them which will greatly boost their longevity too.

 Find Out More

 Interested in upgrading your windows to a more eco-friendly alternative?
-Here at ABS, we have 25 years experience in all things aluminium windows.
-We’re based in Nottingham but have worked with clients across the UK and Ireland.
+Here at ABS, we have 25 years of experience in all things aluminium windows.
+We’re based in Nottingham but have worked with clients across Derby, Leicester, London and Ireland.
 So, if you need any help or advice with your windows we’d be more than happy to assist you.
 Please get in touch either by dropping us an email or giving us a call on 01623 721 172.